8 Heads in a Duffel Bag: Plot

 Meanwhile, Tommy, Ernie and Steve start to look for replacement heads, after Charlie tells Tommy he lost one.
 They start to look in a cryonics lab, where they store bodies and severed heads, much to Tommy's approval.
 After getting the replacement heads, Tommy and the others get on a plane and head to Mexico.
 Tommy threatens Charlie that if he loses more heads, he'll replace them with Charlie's friends and family.
 After hearing of the airport incident, Benny and Rico decide to collect the heads for themselves.

 When Fern, Dick's mother, arrives in Mexico, Tommy takes her and the others hostage as he helps Charlie find more heads.
 They find out that a coyote took one of the heads from the stolen car.
 Tommy also realizes that Benny and Rico are going to kill him if he doesn't get the heads across the border in time.
 Charlie comes up with a plan to save both their lives.

 Charlie and Laurie take a severed head to the airport to prove her father's innocence.
 Benny and Rico try to intervene, but end up getting arrested.
 It is revealed that Tommy and Charlie set them up.
 Charlie thanks him for his help, as Tommy departs to Hawaii.
-Steve goes insane and starts running around the airport, telling security guards that a severed head is his "best friend".
+Steve goes insane and starts running around the airport with a severed head, telling security guards that it is his "best friend".

-Charlie and Laurie get married, with her mother and father present, Steve is in a straitjacket, Ernie is a brain surgeon, Fern is also present after being thrown out of a moving van when she started to bad-mouth Tommy, and Tommy is enjoying his retirement.
+Charlie and Laurie get married, with her mother and father present; Steve is in a straitjacket; Ernie is a brain surgeon; Fern is also present in a full body cast after being thrown out of a moving van when she started to bad-mouth Tommy; and Tommy is enjoying his retirement.